iain-mackie/marqo-gpt3/README.md

 ```
 In fact, anyone following the financial markets knows 'the "economy is slowly recovering" and "businesses are starting to invest again" is completely wrong!!

-To solve this, we need to start our Marqo docker container, which creates a Python API we'll interact with during this demonstration:
+To solve this, we need to start our Marqo docker container, which creates a Python API we'll interact with during this demo:
 ```
 docker pull marqoai/marqo:0.0.6;
 docker rm -f marqo;
 docker run --name marqo -it --privileged -p 8882:8882 --add-host host.docker.internal:host-gateway marqoai/marqo:0.0.6
 ```

-Next, let's look at our example news documents corpus, which contains a sample of BBC and Reuters news content from 8th and 9th of November.
+Next, let's look at our example news documents corpus, which contains BBC and Reuters news content from 8th and 9th of November.
 We use "_id" as Marqo document identifier, the "date" the article was written, "website" indicating the web domain, "Title" for the headline, and "Description" for the article body:
 ```
 [
 {